Beech leaf disease

 - Young trees die as a direct result of this disease.

-- First detected in Ontario in 2017, the disease is present along the shore of Lake Erie and in Toronto.
+- First detected in Ontario in 2017, the disease is present in the lower half of Southern Ontario.

 Host species